pingidentity/terraform-provider-davinci/docs/resources/flow.md

 ### Read-Only

+- `flow_configuration_json` (String) The parsed configuration of the DaVinci Flow import JSON.
+Drift is calculated based on this attribute.
-- `flow_json_response` (String, Sensitive) The DaVinci Flow export in raw json format following successful import, including target environment metadata.
+- `flow_export_json` (String, Sensitive) The DaVinci Flow export in raw JSON format following successful import, including target environment metadata.
-- `flow_variables` (Block Set) Returned list of Flow Context variables.
-These are variable resources that are created and managed by the Flow resource via `flow_json`. (see [below for nested schema](#nestedblock--flow_variables))
+- `flow_variables` (Attributes Set) Returned list of Flow Context variables.
+These are variable resources that are created and managed by the Flow resource via `flow_json`. (see [below for nested schema](#nestedatt--flow_variables))
 - `id` (String) The ID of this resource.

 <a id="nestedblock--connection_link"></a>